shashotoNur/cascade/readme.md

 **Launching Scheduled Sets:**

-* Click the "Sync" button in the navbar to instantly launch any set that is scheduled for the current time.
+* Click the "⟲" button in the navbar to instantly launch any set that is scheduled for the current time.

 **App Information:**

-* Click on the app title to open a modal displaying details about the app.
+* Click on the title "Cascade" to open a modal displaying details about the app.

 **Remember:** Timers require a set for creation.
 Get organized and productive with Cascade!